Amalreji111/ai-ui-new/src/app-front/betty-greeter/betty-greeter.md

 ### example usage:
 `` animationFileName=wave-animation ``

+## enableFacedetectionTimer
+The time for which face detection will be enabled when no voice is detected.
+The default value is 35 seconds.

+### example usage:
+`` enableFacedetectionTimer=35 ``

+## enableFacedetection
+The boolean value for enabling face detection.
+The default value is true.
+### example usage:
+`` enableFacedetection=true ``

+## noFaceDetectionTimer
+The time duration for which the system tracks the absence of face to determine that no user is present.

+### example usage:
+`` noFaceDetectionTimer=15 ``

 ## animationHeight
 Setting the height of the animation.
 The default value is 400.
 ### example usage: